 According to Google Analytics, a low bounce rate (26-40%) is an excellent indicator of a website’s visitor engagement, where ratings above 70% are highly disappointing.
 Getting a Bounce rate under 20% is rare and a bit abnormal also(reason discussed below).

 Giving the percentage brackets of Bounce rates does not indicate how constructively it is affecting the website.
 So we will study in-depth bad, average, and good bounce rates.

 A bounce rate below 20% is indicative of bad analytic set up while above 90% is suggestive of poor design and browser compatibility issues.

-Bounce rate under 20% might also be because of incorrectly implemented event tracking, or the third party add-on (Live Chat).
+A bounce rate under 20% might also be because of incorrectly implemented event tracking, or the third-party add-on (Live Chat).

 Most of the websites see bounce rates lying within the range of 26-70%, which is fairly average.

 If the Bounce rate ranges from 25-30% or more considerably it sustains to be under 40%, you can be assured that your website is managing to draw the required level of engagement.
 A professionally well-designed website easily captures a visitor’s interest and thus sweeps into the safe zone.

 You might have clearly understood that to get a good BR it is important to retain the visitors to your website.
 So to secure an acceptable BR you must follow a few pointers such as: